textkernel/tx-dotnet/examples/Parsing/Parsing with Geocoding and Indexing.md

     }
     catch (SovrenException e)
     {
-        //this was an outright failure, always try/catch for SovrenExceptions when using SovrenClient Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
+        //the document could not be parsed, always try/catch for SovrenExceptions when using SovrenClient Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
     }